 How are chilblains diagnosed?

-If you notice these red, itchy swellings on your skin and you have not had them before, you should see your GP so he or she can rule out other serious conditions, such as lupus or Raynaud's.
+If you notice these red, itchy swellings on your skin and you have not had them before, you should seek medical advice so other serious conditions, such as lupus or Raynaud's, can be ruled out.
 Chilblains can recur and this is normal but if you notice anything different about the bumps or if the bumps become infected, you should seek medical advice.

 How are chilblains treated?